-PhD Program in English, applying in Fall 2023 and Later
+PhD Program in English, starting study in Fall 2024 and Later

-This page contains information only for students who are applying to the program in Fall 2023 or later.
+This page contains information only for students who are beginning their graduate study in Fall 2024 or later.

 Our Ph.D. program in English provides students with interdisciplinary coursework in a range of research areas, mentorship from faculty at the forefront of their fields, teaching experience in First-Year Writing and beyond, and dedicated support for job searches in academia and beyond.